CloudCannon/documentation/collections/_drafts/hugo-public-beta-and-pagination.md

 * Fixed issue saving images to the wrong path when using a base URL and a custom source path
 * Fixed issue not enabling the save button when removing items on the CSV editor
 * Fixed issue not clearing the App Updates notification icon
-* Fixed issue loading incomplete site sidebar&nbsp;
+* Fixed issue loading incomplete site sidebar
-* Fixed issue trying to load missing site icons&nbsp;
+* Fixed issue trying to load missing site icons

 **Upcoming:**